cloud-agnost/agnost-website/client/installation.md

 ## Pre-requisites

 Agnost client library allows you to access the Agnost services from your web/mobile applications.
-In order to use the Agnost API library you need to create an app, deploy your app to an environment and a API key in Agnost.
+In order to use the Agnost client library you need to create an app, deploy your app version to its environment and create an API key in Agnost.

 :::info

-When you create an app, Agnost creates an environment for you, deploys your app to this environment and creates a master client key that you can customize later by default.
-You can access the all the required information (e.g., client key, base URL) to initialize the client library from the **Settings** view of you app in **Agnost Studio**.
+When you create an app, Agnost creates a master version and an associated version environment for you, deploys your app to this environment, bud does not creates an API key. **You need to manually create your app API key.** You can access the all the required information (e.g., client key, base URL) to initialize the client library from the **Settings** view or the **Dashboard** view of your app version in **Agnost Studio**.

 :::